unccd/Prais4-reporting-manual/SO5.md

 -	*Confirming the default data provided*in the Excel spreadsheet does not entail any action by the Party.
 The amounts shown in the summary tables will remain as they are, and their submission will confirm the figures as part of the national reporting of the country.
 In case no default data is provided, see “correcting default data”.

 -	*Correcting default data* entails that Parties will *upload modified activity-level data* – or *provide activity-level data in the empty Excel spreadsheet if no default data is provided*.
 Parties can directly edit and modify data included in the Excel spreadsheet, possibly including new and additional activity-level data entries or deleting or adjusting selected default data entries.
-Parties can upload the modified Excel table by clicking on the button “Upload activity data” in the “Quantitative data” section under each progress indicator in the PRAIS4 platform.
+Parties can upload the modified Excel table by clicking on the button “Upload file” in the “Quantitative data” section under each progress indicator in the PRAIS4 platform.
 When the modified table is uploaded, the data shown in country reports will be drawn from the modified Excel spreadsheet that the Party has uploaded in the reporting system.
 No further manual data entry will be necessary in the respective summary tables for these progress indicators.

 In providing updated data, Parties are asked to compile the Excel spreadsheet with data at the highest level of disaggregation available.
 When updating activity-level information, *Parties are requested to avoid double-counting across SO5-1, SO5-2 and SO5-3* progress indicators.

 - *Reject all activity-level data*.
 Through this option, country Parties choose not to make use of any of the default data on DLDD-related activities provided in the PRAIS4 platform.
-In that case, country Parties are asked to manually enter annual aggregate amounts for resource flows into the summary data tables provided under the SO5-1 through SO5-4 indicators, as part of their Tier 2 reporting.
+In that case, country Parties are asked to select the option “Use custom data” in the  “Quantative data” section under each progress indicator and manually enter annual aggregate amounts for resource flows into the summary data tables provided under the SO5-1 through SO5-4 indicators, as part of their Tier 2 reporting.

 In summary, Parties are asked to preferably either confirm or correct the default data provided to them.
 This will greatly facilitate their subsequent reporting effort under the SO5-1 through SO5-3 indicators as no further manual entry of quantitative data concerning DLDD-related resource flows may be necessary in the reporting progress.
 Confirming or correcting default data will also offer the greatest possible level of detail, at the activity level, in the reporting process on Strategic Objective 5 of the Convention.

+For SO5-4, no default data are provided, but Parties will be able to download an empty Excel spreadsheet and input data in the system when uploading the file in the “Quantitative data” section under SO5-4.

 ## 5.1.
 SO 5-1 – Bilateral and multilateral public resources